fvieira/coursera_resources_downloader/README.md

 ------------

 Coursera is just a script so you can run it without installing, all that is required is that you have the required dependencies installed.
-If you're not sure you can always install them with: `sudo pip install -r requirements.txt`
+If you're not sure you can install them with: `sudo pip install -r requirements.txt`

 A setup.py is also provided, although all it does is copying coursera to your PATH so you can run it anywhere.